Urban rail transit in Africa: South Africa

-South Africa has the most extensive urban rail network on the continent.
+South Africa has the most extensive urban rail network on the continent, although it has no metro system.
 Transnet is the national company that oversees all modes of transport; any railways in South Africa operate under that umbrella organization.
 Urban rail or Metrorail is specifically underneath the Passenger Rail Agency of South Africa or PRASA.
 Metrorail is a national system with a total of 478 stations, this system though is divided into four different regions.
 All major regions of the country have some form of Metrorail, for example the Gauteng Metrorail region corresponds to the Gauteng province.
 This province is home to Johannesburg and Pretoria, the latter which is one of the three capitals of the South African state.
 Cape Town and other metro regions also have their respective Metrorail systems.
 Although Metrorail has extensive experience operating the network, in recent years it has come under the attack due to protests, labor strikes, and looting.